NVSL/CSE141pp-Resources/labs/Introduction-to-the-Development-Environment/README.md

 https://docs.docker.com/get-started/

-Take a screenshot of the output of the '''docker run hello-world''' step of the tutorial.
+Take a screenshot of the command line output of the '''docker run hello-world''' step of the tutorial.

 ### Running the Course Instrumentation Script Locally